prodgang/bookofprimes/_build/html/_sources/words/pre/numbers.md

 Intuitively, we think of numbers arranging themselves on a line that stretches out foreover.
 We know this line continues forever because we know we can always just add another one on the end.
-We need to make sure that $S$ behaves in the same way so that it never produces an old number and makes numbers go in circles.
+But $S$ doesn't know that yet, so we have to give it a rule so that it never produces an old number and makes numbers go in circles.
 A concise way of expressing this is that different numbers have different successors.
 Symbolically,

 ```{math}
 :label: PA2
     n \neq m \implies S(n) \neq S(m)
 ```

 That just about completes our definition of numbers.
 All we need now is something to do with them.
 Let's try addition.
 Take a moment to think about what adding really means and try to find a way of expressing it using only $0$ and $S$.
-Once upon a time, some dude called Peano did exactly this and ended up coming up with following two conditions.
-Actually, there's some disagreement about whether it was Peano or some other dude called Dedekin.
+Once upon a time, some dude called Peano did exactly this and ended up coming up with the following two conditions.
+Actually, there's some disagreement about whether it was Peano or some other dude called Dedekind.
 But who cares - they're both dead now anyway.
 What lives on are the following two equations:

 ```{math}